 The goal is of this project is to take the Kazoo.js library and create a user interface as a webphone.
 The webphone can be embedded in any browser, with various different parts of the webphone enabled/disabled using simple JavaScript.
 The webphone will auto-fallback to RTMP and allows for phone-based features such as transfer.

-The purpose of the Kazoo.js library is to turn the browser in a softphone, using the correct protocol based on what browser is used by the client.
-On supported browsers, the goal is to allow calls using WebRTC, and to fall back to RTMP if WebRTC is not supported.
-The SoftPhone can be mapped with callbacks for various features (on hangup, call, etc…) to enable developers to use it for different kind of applications (such as a click-to-call app or a more complete softphone like Bria)

 General Overview and Design Guidelines

 Prototype and Scope Assessment